apitoolkit/apitoolkit-landing/docs/sdks/nodejs/adonisjs/index.md

 Outgoing requests are external API calls you make from your API.
 By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
 However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="\_blank"} page, alongside the incoming request that triggered them.

-To monitor outgoing axios-based HTTP requests from your application, first, enable [asyncLocalStorage](https://docs.adonisjs.com/guides/concepts/async-local-storage){target="\_blank" rel="noopener noreferrer"} in your AdonisJS project by setting `useAsyncLocalStorage` to `true` in your `config/app.js|ts` file like so:
+To monitor outgoing axios-based HTTP requests from your application, first, enable [asyncLocalStorage](https://docs.adonisjs.com/guides/concepts/async-local-storage){target="\_blank" rel="noopener noreferrer"} in your AdonisJS project by setting `useAsyncLocalStorage` to `true` in your `config/app.js|ts` file, like so:

 <section class="tab-group" data-tab-group="group2">
   <button class="tab-button" data-tab="tab3">Adonis v6 (latest)</button>